Now, please let me tell you more about Cement gelation

 Cement gelation can be defined as an early

 Cement gelation can also happen during the cement placement as mentioned above.
 In the lab, we can observe it while testing the cement to measure the thickening time.
 During this test, we talk about gelation when observing an untimely increase in consistency curve (Bearden consistency – Bc).
-I should be careful here because these two (TT and rheology) measurements are differents and recoding a gel while measuring cement rheology does not mean it will be observed on the thickening-time curve and vice-versa.
+I should be careful here because these two (TT and rheology) measurements are different and recoding a gel while measuring cement rheology does not mean it will be observed on the thickening-time curve and vice-versa.

 Why does cement slurry present gelation?
-Well, for sure there are many reasons that lead to cement gelation, but in general, the main ones are: the quality of the Cement used, the water used, the additives used and sometimes the temperature at which the slurry is tested.
+Well, for sure there are many reasons that lead to cement gelation, but in general, the main ones are: the quality of the cement used, the water used, the additives used and sometimes the temperature at which the slurry is tested.

 Let’s identify them